 This is why when a homeowner examines most of the labels of lawn fertilizers in Florida, they find low amounts or ZERO phosphorous on the bag.

 The State of Florida has also mandated in Florida Rule (5E-1.003) fertilizer application rates.
-The rule states that the amount of nitrogen applied cannot exceed 1 pound per 1000 square feet of turf grass for any application.
+The rule states that the amount of nitrogen fertilizer applied cannot exceed 1 pound per 1000 square feet of turf grass for any application.

-Selecting A Fertilizer for St Augustine Grass
+Selecting Lawn Fertilizers for St Augustine Grass

 Many fertilizers are known by their formulation or make up, such as 6-6-6 or 12-4-8.